-To load or not to load, that is a matter of personal decision and your tolerance to higher levels of creatine initially.
+To load or not to load, that is a matter of personal decision and your tolerance to higher levels initially.
 On one hand, the loading phase will aid in results happening quicker.

 On the other hand, if you omit the loading phase you will put less stress on the kidneys (renal) and reduce overall stress on your filtering organs.
-Most of the stomach discomfort people report are is their intolerance to high levels of creatine.
+Most of the stomach discomfort people report are is their intolerance to high creatine levels.

 Skipping the loading phase can help with that situation.
 Because of the increased susceptibility of older people to kidney dysfunction, anyone over 70 years of age is strongly encouraged to skip the loading phase.

-If you skip the loading phase, creatine dose of 0.045 grams of creatine per kilogram of bodyweight is recommended for 4- 5 weeks before incorporating the washout phase explained below.
+If you skip the loading phase, a dose of 0.045 g. per kilogram of body weight is recommended for 4- 5 weeks before incorporating the washout phase explained below.

 The Maintenance Phase Explained

-This phase lasts about 3 to 5 weeks before taking a break from creatine supplementation called the Washout Phase.
+This phase lasts about 3 to 5 weeks before taking a break from creatine sports nutrition called the Washout Phase.

 How Do You Calculate Your Personal Creatine Dosage

-During the loading phase take 0.3 grams of creatine for each kilogram that you weigh.
-Reduce the dosage to 0.03 grams of creatine per kilogram of body weight during the maintenance phase; 10-times less.
+The loading, phase takes 0.3 g. for each kilogram that you weigh.
+Reduce the dosage to 0.03 g. per kilogram of body weight during the maintenance phase; 10-times less.

-Creatine is rather insoluble.
-Five grams of creatine requires at least 13 ounces (385 mLs) of liquid to go completely into solution.
+It is rather insoluble.
+Five grams requires at least 13 ounces (385 mLs) of liquid to go completely into the solution.
 Therefore, mix your creatine in at least 13-16 ounces (474 mLs) of liquid.